-If a family moves to another state where there is a Connections Academy school and the family would like to enroll in that school, the Caretaker should contact the Connections Academy Enrollment team as soon as possible.
-The student will be withdrawn from the current school and enrolled in the new school, if eligible for enrollment in the new school.
-Eligibility requirements may differ between states and schools, and some states provide different rules for members of the military, so it is important the family contacts the Enrollment team as soon as possible to determine if the student is eligible to enroll in the new Connections Academy school.
-The Caretaker must also notify the school that the student is moving.
+If a family moves to another state where there is a Connections Academy school and the family would like to enroll in that school, the Caretaker should contact the Connections Academy Enrollment team as soon as the Caretaker knows when and where the family is moving.
+The student will need to be withdrawn from the current school and enrolled in the new school, if eligible for enrollment in the new school.
+Eligibility requirements may differ between the schools, and some states provide different rules for members of the military, so it is important that the family contacts the Connections Academy Enrollment team as soon as possible to determine if the student is eligible to enroll in the new Connections Academy school.
+The Caretaker should also notify the school that the student is moving.

-While Connections Academy will do its best to accommodate students wishing to enroll in another Connections Academy school, enrollment cannot be guaranteed.
-Each school is governed by state-specific enrollment rules and procedures, and Connections Academy must comply with these rules and procedures.
-For students with an IEP, the family is encouraged to contact the Special Education Director in the new Connections Academy school prior to enrollment to discuss the special education services provided in the new school.
+While Connections Academy will do its best to accommodate students wishing to enroll in another Connections Academy school, this enrollment cannot be guaranteed.
+Each school is governed by state-specific enrollment rules and procedures, and Connections Academy must comply with these rules and procedures (e.g., the school in the new state may have an enrollment cap that has already been met and/or may have a waiting list.)

+Note: For students with an IEP, the family is encouraged to contact the Special Education Director in the new Connections Academy school prior to enrollment to discuss the special education services provided in the new school.

-Learning Environments and Working with Multiple Students
+3.5.8 Learning Environments and Working with Multiple Students

-It is essential the Learning Coach designated to support multiple students in the Connections Academy virtual school environment fully understand their responsibilities and can perform them as required.
-If the group learning environment requires the transfer of Connections Academy equipment or materials, Caretakers must complete the Location Transfer Request Form (as described in the Location Change section in this handbook) and be granted permission to move materials/equipment.
+It is essential that the Learning Coach designated to support students in the Connections Academy virtual school environment fully understand their responsibilities and can perform them as required.
+Additionally, if the group learning environment requires the transfer of Connections Academy equipment or materials, Caretakers must complete the Location Transfer Request Form (as described in the Location Change section in this handbook) and be granted permission to move materials/equipment.